-During this reporting period, we issued letters to governance officials for two state humanities councils, communicating the results of our desk reviews of audit reports issued in accordance with OMB Circular A-133\.
-The objectives of the desk reviews were to: (1) determine whether the audit reports are acceptable based on the reporting requirements of OMB Circular A-133; (2) identify any quality issues that may warrant follow-up work and/or revisions to the audit report; (3) identify audits for potential quality control review (QCR) of the independent auditors' workpapers; and (4) identify issues that may require the attention of NEH management.
-We used the Guide for Desk Reviews of OMB Circular A-133 Audit Reports (2015 Edition), issued by the Council of Inspectors General on Integrity and Efficiency (CIGIE), to determine if the reports are in conformance with core reporting requirements stipulated by OMB Circular A-133.
+During this reporting period, we issued a letter to governance officials for the Massachusetts Foundation for the Humanities, communicating the results of our desk review of their single audit reporting package submitted in accordance with OMB Circular A-133\.
+The objectives of the desk review were to: (1) determine whether the audit report is acceptable based on the reporting requirements of OMB Circular A-133; (2) identify any quality issues that warrant follow-up work and/or revisions to the audit report; (3) identify audits for potential quality control review (QCR) of the independent auditors' workpapers; and (4) identify issues that require the attention of NEH management.
+We used the Guide for Desk Reviews of OMB Circular A-133 Audit Reports (2015 Edition), issued by the Council of Inspectors General on Integrity and Efficiency (CIGIE), to determine if the report is in conformance with core reporting requirements stipulated by OMB Circular A-133.
 Audit reports receiving a "Fail" rating require corrective action.

-We determined that one report was "Acceptable" and assigned a "Fail" rating to one reporting package.
+We assigned a "Fail" rating to the reporting package due to key deficiencies that affect the reliability of the report.

-\ Note: OMB recently updated single audit guidance with the issuance of the Uniform Guidance: Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Subpart F).
-The Uniform Guidance, which was effective December 26, 2014, streamlined eight OMB circulars associated with Federal grant administration (to include OMB Circular A-133) into a single, comprehensive policy guide.
+\ Note: OMB recently updated single audit guidance with the issuance of Uniform Guidance: Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Subpart F).
 For fiscal years beginning after December 25, 2014, the single audit threshold increased from \$500,000 to \$750,000 under the new guidance.